crowdin/context-harvester/README.md

 ```

 ### AI Providers
-The CLI currently supports the OpenAI AI provider.
-Provide an OpenAI API key or a Crowdin provider ID for context extraction.
+The CLI currently supports OpenAI, Google Gemini (Vertex AI), MS Azure OpenAI, Anthropic, and Mistral as AI providers.
+Provide required credentials or a Crowdin provider ID for context extraction.
+Consuming AI providers through Crowdin is useful for a quick start.
+Note, however, that in this case the code is uploaded to Crowdin before it is sent to the AI provider.

 ### Handling Large Projects